userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Smoothing_Filter/README.md

 <img src="/images/imageAveraging.png" height="400">

 The drawback of this method is that we need to have multiple images of the exactly same scene.
-This method can be applied only if our camera and scene are static.
+This method can be applied for cases such as if our camera and scene are static.

 ## Local averaging (mean filter)
 Local averaging or mean filter works by averaging pixel's value and its neighbors.
 The calculated value will be used to update the pixel's value.
 Example of local averaging of ```3x3``` window is as below.